WASH Messages for World Toilet Day

 - Zinc: Zinc tablets and syrup stop diarrhoea sooner for children older than 6 months.
 Oral Rehydration Salts and safe drinks MUST be given as well.

-How about helping children to make a Rainbow Stick to record the health messages they learn?
-Read more about the Rainbow Stick idea by clicking here!
+Help children to make a Rainbow Stick to record the health messages they learn!
+Learn more!